EkansCode/CatCam/README.md

 # CatCam

-CatCam is a Python script that detects motion using a PIR motion sensor and captures images using a camera.
+CatCam is a python catflap security camera for raspberry pi, it detects motion using a PIR motion sensor and captures images using a camera.
 It sends email notifications with the captured images when motion is detected.

 ## Prerequisites